rusianh/LinQMaster/README.md

 Hello!

-My name is Krystyna and welcome to my GitHub.
+My name is Cris and welcome to my GitHub.

-This repository is part of my  "LINQ Tutorial: Master the Key C# Library" course, which you can find under this link: https://www.udemy.com/course/linq-tutorial-master-the-key-csharp-library/?referralCode=384B340D233F12F6A498

 ## FAQ: